 Therapy is one of the most important aspects of alcohol recovery.
-Relapse rates are increased among people who do not have some form of therapy because the true cause of your addiction is never addressed.
-Treating the symptoms rather than the cause leaves one likely to fall back into the cycle of addiction.
+Relapse rates increase if you do not have some form of therapy, because the true cause of your addiction is never addressed.

-As a disorder centering around maladaptive behaviors, addiction treatment centering around behavioral therapy is key.
-At our alcohol rehab in Dallas, we make use of therapeutic methods such as dialectical behavior therapy, recreation therapy, family therapy, and cognitive-behavioral therapy.
-These therapies help you to change the thinking and behavior that causes you to turn to alcohol for relief.
-They also help you to build the coping skills necessary for relapse prevention.
-Continued care beyond completion of inpatient alcohol rehab helps to strengthen these new coping mechanisms and provide additional support in early recovery.
+These therapies help you change the thinking and behavior that cause you to turn to alcohol for relief.
+They also help you to build coping skills necessary for relapse prevention.
+Continued care beyond completion of inpatient alcohol rehab helps to strengthen these coping mechanisms and provide additional support in early recovery.